MarkEWaite/faq/README.md

 ## What is Continuous Delivery (CD)?

-CD is a software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time.
+Continuous Delivery is a software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time.
 The rise of microservices, cloud native architectures has caused a corollary rise in continuous delivery practices.
 This is related to CI/CD that includes Continuous Integration (CI) -- the practice of merging all developer working copies to a shared mainline several times a day.

 ## What is being announced?